-It’s still got a ways to go before catching up with Amazon’s Alexa, but Google Assistant is already proving its mettle with the addition of an ever-increasing number of skills.
+Google Assistant still has a ways to go before catching up with Amazon’s Alexa, but the scrappy device is already proving its mettle with the addition of an ever-increasing number of skills.
 In late January, the latest batch of skills acquired by the tech giant’s smart home assistant were all conversation actions from third-party developers that included such crucial information as the best wine pairings to go with your dinner, and whether your dog’s dinner is actually safe to eat.
 Now, just a couple weeks later, Google Home has added another 10 or so new services, including breaking news from CNN and air quality alerts from the World Air Quality Index Project.
 Most recently, Google added support for iHeartRadio.

 While Google Home has long had an option for your radio needs via TuneIn, it’s now adding another provider to the mix with iHeartRadio.
 It appears to still be in the process of rolling out — getting stations to actually play via the service is still a bit dicey.
 But you can try your luck by saying, “Play [station] on iHeartRadio.”

 Google has also added some more music features to its Google Home app, thanks to a new Listen tab.
 It’s described as “a dedicated space for all your favorite music,” and promises to make it easier than ever to find your perfect playlist.
 With the Listen tab, Google Home owners can check out curated lists of ready-to-stream, personalized albums and playlists from a number of music apps, including Google Play Music and Spotify.
 And once you’ve found that perfect playlist on the Google Home app, just ask Google Home to play it.